-New Jerusalem Elementary School is comprised of Grades 1-8.
-Our school contains one Kindergarten class that is a part of another District LEA that feeds into our Charter school.
-Our Public Charter school provides the area residents a Public school option that is run and operated by the New Jerusalem School District School and their School Board.
-It is deeply rooted in a strong community with generations of families that have been served within our school district and other authorized schools.
+Our School District is comprised of one Kindergarten class that is housed on a site that feeds into another LEA, New Jerusalem Charter School (Grades 1-8).
+This public charter school provides the area residents a public - school option that is run and operated by the New Jerusalem School District School and its School Board.
+It is deeply rooted in a strong community with generations of families that have been served within our school district and authorized schools.

-Our School's Mission is to is to create an academically challenging environment that promotes responsibility, respect, independent thinking and mastery of content standards.
-We will maintain a positive learning setting in which students maximize academic potential as determined by state and local assessments (ELPAC, CAASPP, NWEA MAP).
-NJES is committed to ensuring success by supporting our students through rigorous academic learning, interventions and support efforts including in-school, after-school, and summer session.
+Our Kindergarten/ School's Mission is to create an academically challenging environment that promotes responsibility, respect, independent thinking and mastery of content standards.
+We will maintain a positive learning setting in which students maximize academic potential as determined by state ELPAC and local NWEA MAP assessments.
+NJESD is committed to ensuring success by supporting our students through rigorous academic learning, interventions and support efforts including in-school, after-school, and summer session.